brabster/tw-site-hugo/content/posts/2024-01-19-pypi-vulnerabilities-setup/index.md

 To be honest, my initial analysis pass left me with more questions than answers - and there was enough to talk about to get to this point.

-Expect a follow up with some actual analysis.
+Expect a follow up with some actual analysis - here's a [link to a colab notebook](https://colab.research.google.com/drive/1StJYC8VgCImeUHksNQd0yEObrLwrFeJe?usp=sharing) I'm using.
 I'd love to hear any ideas or questions you have - or if you use this data to do something!
 I have social links in the post footer, or raise an issue on the repo.

 Until next time...